camunda-community-hub/zeebe-client-node-js/README.md

 	timeToLive: 10, // seconds
 })
 ```

+When would you do this?
+Well, the sky is not even the limit when it comes to thinking creatively about building a system with Zeebe - _and_ here's one concrete example to get you thinking:

+Recall the example of the _remote COBOL database_ in the section "[The "Decoupled Job Completion" pattern](#decoupled-complete)".
+We're writing code to allow that system to be participate in a BPMN-modelling workflow orchestrated by Zeebe.

+But what happens if the adapter for that system has been written in such a way that there is no opportunity to attach metadata to it?
+In that case we have no opportunity to attach a job key.
+Maybe you send the fixed data for the command, and you have to correlate the response based on those fields.

+Another example: think of a system that emits events, and has no knowledge of a running workflow.
+An example from one system that I orchestrate with Zeebe is Minecraft.
+A logged-in user in the game performs some action, and code in the game emits an event.
+I can catch that event in my Node-based application, but I have no knowledge of which running workflow to target - _and_ the event was not generated from a BPMN task providing a worker with the complete context of a workflow.

+In these two cases, I can publish a message to Zeebe, and let the broker figure out which workflows are:

+-   Sitting at an intermediate message catch event waiting for this message; or
+-   In a sub-process that has a boundary event that will be triggered by this message; or
+-   Would be started by a message start event, on receiving this message.

+The Zeebe broker correlates a message to a running workflow instance _not on the job key_ - but on _the value of one of the workflow variables_ (for intermediate message events) and _the message name_ (for all message events, including start messages).

+So the response from your COBOL database system, sans job key, is sent back to Zeebe from the RabbitMQListener not via `completeJob()`, but with `publishMessage()`, and the value of the payload is used to figure out which workflow it is for.

+In the case of the Minecraft event, a message is published to Zeebe with the Minecraft username, and that is used by Zeebe to determine which workflows are running for that user and are interested in that event.

+See the article "[Zeebe Message Correlation](https://zeebe.io/blog/2019/08/zeebe-message-correlation/)" for a complete example with code.

+<a name="publish-start-message"></a>

+### Publish a Start Message

 You can also publish a message targeting a [Message Start Event](https://github.com/zeebe-io/zeebe/issues/1858).
 In this case, the correlation key is optional, and all Message Start events that match the `name` property will receive the message.